-Teachers and parents: Encourage your students to get involved with LIL directly with this fun and challenging contest in which participants watch educational videos with description soundtracks and then provide a review of their experience.
+Teachers and parents: Encourage your students to get involved with Listening is Learning directly with this fun and challenging contest in which participants watch educational videos with description soundtracks and then provide a review of their experience.
 Prizes will be awarded by the American Council of the Blind and the Described and Captioned Media Program.

 Who is LIL For?

 The short answer is simple: Anyone who has an interest in helping students and other consumers to get more out of the growing amount of video-based media consumed in the modern classroom and elsewhere!
 To be a bit more specific, LIL’s target audience includes: